-- If the prefix is separable, it is stressed.
+If the prefix is stressed, it is separable:

 Learning to use the different types of prefixes will deepen your speaking and writing abilities while also adding to your vocabulary.

-However, the most important thing to remember is that there is never a surefire way to “guess” the meaning of a verb with a prefix, and while there are patterns, only practice will truly make perfect.
+The most important thing to remember is that there is never a sure-fire way to “guess” the meaning of a verb with a prefix, and while there are patterns, only practice will truly make perfect.

 Viel Glück!
 (Good luck!)

 Want to know the key to learning German effectively?

 It's using the right content and tools, like FluentU has to offer!
 Browse hundreds of videos, take endless quizzes and master the German language faster than you've ever imagine!

 Watching a fun video, but having trouble understanding it?
 FluentU brings native videos within reach with interactive subtitles.